microsoft/weblogic-on-azure/coherence/README.md

 * Go to the [Azure portal](https://ms.portal.azure.com/).
 * Use the search bar on the top to navigate to the Marketplace.
 * In the Marketplace, type in 'Oracle WebLogic Server Cluster' in the search bar and click Enter.
 * Locate the offer named 'Oracle WebLogic Server Cluster' and click 'Create'.
-* In the basics blade, for "Project details"
-   * Create and specify a new resource group named weblogic-cafe-group-`<your suffix>` .
+* Create and specify a new resource group named weblogic-cafe-group-`<your suffix>`.
-   * Select Region '(US) East US'.
+* Select a region closest to you.
-   * Select Oracle WebLogic Image 'WebLogic Server 12.2.1.3.0 and JDK8 on Oracle Linux 7.4'
+* For the WebLogic image, select a 12.2.1.3 version.
 * For "Credentails for Virtual Machines and WebLogic"
    * For the "Password for admin account of VMs", enter 'Secret123456'.
    * For the "Password for WebLogic Administrator", enter 'Secret123456'.